 Rosh Hashanah is joyous and congenial, a celebration of the Jewish New Year and the first of the Ten Days of repentance.
-After the service we walk to a nearby body of water and participate in Tashlich, the symbolic throwing away of our sins.
+After the services and lunch we make our way to a nearby body of water and participate in Tashlich, the symbolic throwing away of our sins.
 The inspiration of Tashlich resonates with people long after they leave the water’s edge.

 On Yom Kippur, the Day of Atonement, the IJC gathers again, finding in the words of the prayers, the music of the service and the company of fellow participants the wherewithal to reach a deeper dimension of meaning, consciousness and spirituality.

 Children are more than welcome and are an integral part of High Holiday services.
 For those who wish, there are also programs, activities, and a service designed to give children an age-appropriate High Holiday experience.

 We finish Yom Kippur with the final blast of the shofar, a brief, special Havdalah service and a communal meal to break the fast.